-RESPECT
+1. RESPECT

-- Acknowledge that our consumers possess inherent strengths and our services are designed to build upon those strengths - Operate programs with individuals' needs foremost - Provide public education, advocacy and awareness of mental health issues
+- Acknowledge that our consumers possess inherent strengths and our services are designed to build upon those strengths - Operate programs with individuals' needs foremost - > Provide public education, advocacy and awareness of mental health issues

-ETHICS
+2. ETHICS

-- Adhere to ethical principles, high standards of professional performance - Demonstrate integrity
+- > Adhere to ethical principles, high standards of professional performance - Demonstrate integrity

-TEAMWORK
+3. TEAMWORK

-- Believe in collaboration and encourage partnership and teamwork - Engage in partnerships or alliances which provide opportunities for personal and organizational growth - Be proactive in positioning our agency as a vital participant in shaping the future of our community and surrounding mental health alliance
+- > Believe in collaboration and encourage partnership and teamwork - > Engage in partnerships or alliances which provide opportunities for personal and organizational growth - > Be proactive in positioning our Agency as a vital participant in shaping the future of our community and other behavioral health providers

-EMPOWERMENT
+4. EMPOWERMENT

-- Increase the level of consumer involvement and empowerment in the choice of service options and agency direction - Advocate for full participation of consumers in decisions affecting their lives - Believe that mental health services should be community based - Respect individuals and their differences
+- > Increase the level of consumer involvement and empowerment in the choice of service options and Agency direction - Advocate for full participation of consumers in decisions affecting their lives - > Believe that mental health services should be community based - Respect individuals and their differences